SANG-00/Algorithms/README.md

 **Useful bibliography:**

-* *"Introduction to the design and analysis of algorithms", by Anany Levitin.
+* *"Introduction to the design and analysis of algorithms"*, by Anany Levitin.